alphagov/government-service-design-manual/users/heuristicevaluations.md

 ##Weaknesses/when not to use

 The fundamental weakness of any expert review is that it doesn’t involve use by real end users.
-Some people or stakeholders may therefore consider this to be purely opinion, but input from an experienced usability expert is better than no user testing at all.
+Some people may therefore consider this to be purely opinion, but input from an experienced usability expert is better than no user testing at all.

 ##No./Types of participants
 None are involved.
 Ideally two usability experts are involved in the review.